catherineholland1/PhD/Methods for Compositional Time Series/code/README.md

 Code for all the models fitted:
 - GDM-HMM
 - GDM-RW
-- GDM_DLM
+- GDM-DLM

-comparison contains the code and output which compares the three models above.
+The comparison folder contains the code and output which compares the three models above.